ranja-sarkar/Optimization-NOGD/README.md

 Well-known optimization algorithms for **continuous variables in the objective function** are simulated annealing, particle swarm method, genetic algorithm.
 These are the ones that do not use gradient to optimize the model.

-➡️ **Simulated annealing**
+➡️ **Simulated Annealing**

+   It is a metaheuristic probabilistic technique to approximate optimization in a local search space of a physical process wherein the system energy is minimized.
 A Hill climbing algorithm is very basic optimization that explores a local search space.
 It starts at an initial point, which is often chosen randomly and continues to move to positions within its neighbourhood with a better solution.
 To execute it, we need to define the search space, step size of the algo, number of iterations, and an objective function.

    <img width="429" alt="11" src="https://github.com/user-attachments/assets/79424819-04bb-4897-8861-4a720418e41d" />

-It is a metaheuristic probabilistic technique to approximate optimization in a search (local) space of a physical process wherein the system energy is minimized.

 Simulated annealing chooses its next possible position similar to Hill climbing, but it accepts worse results with a probability that decreases with time.
 It simulates a temperature that decreases with each iteration, similar to a material cooling down.
 One of the algo parameters is annealing rate which is the rate at which the algorithmic temperature value decreases.

 [An annealing rate above 1 increases the temperature over time.](https://simonblanke.github.io/gradient-free-optimizers-documentation/1.5/optimizers/simulated_annealing/)

-➡️ **Genetic algorithm**
+➡️ **Genetic Algorithm**

 An evolutionary algorithm like GA is a stochastic, metaheuristic approach to solving problems that would take too long to exhaustively process using deterministic methods.